 - Make a lattice over the filling, adding strips one way and then the other.
 Press where the strips meet the bottom dough to adhere.

-- Sprinkle a few tablespoons of extra sugar on top of the lattice, and bake pie for about 40 minutes, until golden and the filling is bubbly.
+- Take the pie from the freezer, sprinkle a few tablespoons of extra sugar on top of the lattice, and bake the pie for about 40 minutes, until golden and the filling is bubbly.